Stuck fermentation: Causes

 A byproduct of the energy created during fermentation is heat. which raises the temperature of the fermenting must as the yeast works.
 When temperatures near 104°F (40°C), activity slows and yeast starts to die.
 If temperatures stay high and the yeast stops reproducing then the fermentation is at grave risk of getting stuck.
 Even if the must is cooled back down, fermentation will be very difficult to restart due to a chemical compound released by the dying yeast that serves as an inhibitor to the growth of future yeast cells in the batch.

 Modern winemaking equipment includes temperature control mechanisms such as stainless steel fermenting tanks with a cooling jacket to help regulate temperatures.

 Another potential cause is a combination of lack of oxygen and yeast nutrients found in the lipids suspended in grape solids.
 In the absence of oxygen, yeast will seek out the lipids in grape solid as a source of nutrients to sustain its activity.
 If the wine is lacking grape solids (such as a wine that has been clarified) the yeast are at risk of starving and causing the fermentation to get stuck.
 This risk is lower for red wines, which are often fermented with their skins in open air containers or oak wine barrels which provide plenty of oxygen and grape solids for the yeast to feed on.

 Prevention

-Among the most common techniques employed to minimize the chances of a stuck fermentation are using a cultured yeast strain with a high alcohol and high temperature tolerance, coupled by diligent control of the fermentation temperature.
+Among the most common techniques employed to minimize the chances of a stuck fermentation are using a cultured yeast strain with a high alcohol and high temperature tolerance, coupled with diligent control of the fermentation temperature.
 Another is to add yeast nutrients like nitrogen to the must.
 The ammonium salt diammonium phosphate, or yeast nutrient, is a popular inexpensive means of ensuring the must has sufficient nitrogen.
 Any of these approaches has the potential to subtly or drastically affect the resulting flavor and quality of the wine.